sumitsaraswat362/equity-aware-survival-analysis/README.md

 	•	Testing: 2016–2018

 A temporal split was intentionally chosen to simulate prospective clinical deployment and to prevent information leakage that inflates retrospective performance.

+All cohort construction steps, inclusion criteria, and temporal splits are fully documented in code to ensure auditability.

 ⸻